engrit-illinois/Invoke-MECMAppInstall/README.md

 # Invoke-MECMAppInstall

 # Description
 A function that can remotely invoke the installation or uninstallation of a deployed MECM application.
-Relies on WMI calls, so does not have any special prerequisites.
+Relies on WMI calls, so requires admin on the target computer(s).
 Supports wildcards in the `AppName` parameter.

 If multiple applications are returned by a wildcard search, this command will fail.